gungorbudak/cdpvals/README.md

 ### self_contained

-Description
+Test H0: p-value is uniform vs Ha: p-value is not uniform

 #### Parameters

-pvals: a list of p-values to be combined
+* pvals: a list of p-values to be combined
-pmat: a list of lists of p-values randomly obtained from the data
+* pmat: a list of lists of p-values randomly obtained from the data
-weights: a list of weights for p-values in pvals
+* weights: a list of weights for p-values in pvals

 ### competitive

-Description
+Test whether p-value is more significant than randomly selected p-values.

 #### Parameters

-pvals: a list of p-values to be combined
+* pvals: a list of p-values to be combined
-pmat: a list of lists of p-values randomly obtained from the data
+* pmat: a list of lists of p-values randomly obtained from the data
-weights: a list of weights for p-values in pvals
+* weights: a list of weights for p-values in pvals
-n: number of iterations to compute random pvals when pmat is not given
+* n: number of iterations to compute random pvals when pmat is not given